Mr-Eloi/alu_regex-data-extraction-Mr-Eloi/README.md

 ## ▶️ How to Run

 1. Clone the repo
+2. Check the **sample_input.txt** to make any changes to the test inputs.
-2. Run the main script:
+3. Run the main script:
 ```bash
 python data_extractor.py
 ```